||Miners Give Back

 - Include the involvement and endorsement of local residents and/or administrative or government representatives;

-- Involve a mining company’s employees in partnership with the local community;
+- Involve a mining or mining-related company’s employees in partnership with the local community;

 - Agree to comply with all reporting requirements; including a detailed project schedule, reporting plan and project summary schedule prior to project execution.
 The reimbursement schedule for the SMEF share of the project will be coupled to definitive project milestones.